-AARP works with dozens of cities and towns to help them become attractive places for older adults to retire.
-Some features the organization is pushing include improved public transportation, senior services, walkable streets, housing, community activities and job opportunities for older workers.
+AARP works with dozens of cities and towns to help them become attractive places for retirees.
+Programs include improving public transportation, senior services, housing, community activities and job opportunities for older workers.

 18. Join the Sharing Economy

-The sharing economy isn’t just for hipsters — retirees can also use this outlet to make money.
-Recently, George Takei, of "Star Trek" fame, starred in a humorous AARP video promoting sites like Airbnb and Lyft as a way for retirees to bring in additional income.
+The sharing economy isn't just for hipsters — retirees can also use this outlet to make money.
+Recently, George Takei — of "Star Trek" fame — starred in a humorous AARP video promoting Airbnb and Lyft as a way for retirees to bring in additional income.

-And if you don’t feel like sharing your home or driving people around, you can rent out items like tools, garage space or even extra parking.
-This might not bring in big bucks, but it’s an easy way to supplement your income or boost your retirement savings.
+If you don't feel like sharing your home or driving people around, you can rent out items like tools, garage space or even extra parking.
+It might not bring in big bucks, but it's an easy way to supplement your income or boost your retirement savings.

 19. Invest in People

-If you’re looking to diversify your retirement savings, it’s now possible to invest in the future income of up-and-coming tech superstars and creatives.
-Companies like Upstart and Pave offer these “human capital contracts,” which allow you to invest in the future careers of others in exchange for a share of their future earnings.
-You put up the money early in their lives, when they need it most, and hopefully you’ll get a return on your investment later in life, when you need it most.
+If you're looking to diversify your retirement savings, consider investing in the future income of up-and-coming tech superstars and creatives.
+Companies like Upstart and Pave offer "human capital contracts" that allow you to invest in the future careers of others in exchange for a share of their future earnings.
+You put up the money early in their lives when they need it most, and hopefully you'll get a return on your investment later in life, when you need it most.

-This type of investment doesn’t go without its risks, of course, and some critics say these type of contracts sound like indentured servitude.
-Still, this is a new and emerging way to diversify your investments and maybe make more than you would with the standard mix of stocks and bonds.
+Investing in human capital doesn't come without risks, of course, and some critics say these type of contracts sound like indentured servitude.
+Still, this is an emerging way to diversify your investments and maybe make more than you would with the standard mix of stocks and bonds.

 20. Rent Instead of Own